 - How do thought leaders position themselves on the themes that matter to our future society?

-- How do thought leaders disrupt ingrained ways of thinking, drive paradigm shifts and mobilise stakeholders?
+- How do thought leaders disrupt ingrained ways of thinking, mobilise stakeholders, drive paradigm shifts and transformations?

 - What is the proper role of communication executives in this process and how can they use the power of communication to imagine, shape and express new realities?